 Today, Kundalini Meditation continues to be practiced by people of various spiritual backgrounds and beliefs, both in India and around the world.
 It is often viewed as a powerful tool for personal growth and transformation, and is considered by many to be a path to spiritual awakening and enlightenment.

-7 Chakras in human body
+7 Chakras in Human Body

 The seven chakras are energy centers located along the spine in the human body.
 Each chakra is associated with specific physical, emotional, and spiritual functions.
 Here is a brief description of each of the seven chakras: